Comprehensive Ophthalmology

 Comprehensive Ophthalmology long term fellowship programme at

-(PEC) is of 18 months duration.
-The fellowship programme aims to provide
+Clinic (PEC) is of 18 months duration.
+The fellowship programme aims

 In the final 4 months of training , fellows will have